 Fabas de Lourenza, Galician long white beans, 400g

 Our Fabas de Lourenza or Galician medium white beans are grown by Teresa Recalde in the green highlands of Lugo.
-These new season beans were harvested in October 2021 and their freshness means they only need simple cooking.
+These new season beans were harvested in Autumn 2022 and their freshness means they only need simple cooking.
 Faba are truly delicious on their own, just lightly dress with Brindisa Arbequina Olive Oil.
 Also divine in a broth with sautéed cavalo nero.

 Jeremey Lee, Head Chef at esteemed London restaurant Quo Vadis says "A miraculous beautiful heirloom bean, faba de Lourenza .
 If ever there was a bean to bolster thoughts to remind a cook to soak a handful of beans overnight and while away a pleasant hour in the kitchen the following day, to have these beans then cook in a moderate oven for a few hours.
 Added to the pot, an iberico morcilla de bellota, a very good black pudding, a few breadcrumbs for a final flourish before finishing in the oven.
 Brindisa have been supplying us with beans since the company was founded.
 Unfailingly brilliant"